25 Cheap Spring Break Destinations That Are Hidden Gems

 Salt Lake City

-If you’re not quite ready to let winter go, try spring skiing in Utah—March is actually one of the snowiest months of the year, and visitors can also ski well into April.
-Spring skiing offers more sun, longer days, and better prices for cheap spring break trips.
-Although flights to Salt Lake City are known for being expensive, setting up fare alerts can help you get a great price; and with many slopes less than 45 minutes from downtown via ski shuttle, you can save time and money getting there.
-Check out ski-and-stay packages (save up to 25 percent) and kids-ski-free deals at affordable resorts like Brighton, Alta, and Solitude, some of the best ski resorts in America.
-Buying lift tickets in advance also saves cash.
-Or you can stay cheaply downtown for around $150 a night.
+If you’re not quite ready to let winter go, try spring skiing in Utah—March is one of the snowiest months of the year, and visitors can also ski well into April.
+Spring skiing offers more sun, longer days and better prices for cheap spring break trips.
+Although flights to Salt Lake City are known for being expensive, we still found deals for under $500 from New York (if you’re coming from Los Angeles, they’re super cheap at under $200); setting up fare alerts can help you get a great price.

 Anna Maria Island, Florida

-We searched high and low for an affordable spring break destination in Florida, which is at its high season, before settling on Anna Maria Island, one of the family-friendly destinations even your jaded teenagers will love.
-It’s a seven-mile-long, two-mile-wide island near Tampa with no high rises or nightclubs to attract spring break partyers.
-Rent a bike, walk, or hop on a free trolley to explore the island’s beaches, and stay in an Airbnb to save money.
-Tampa’s airport is a little farther away than Sarasota’s but likely has better fares—we found prices from under $300 from New York.
+We searched high and low for an affordable spring break destination in Florida, which is still in its high season in early spring, before settling on Anna Maria Island, a family-friendly destination even your jaded teenagers will love.
+It’s a seven-mile-long, two-mile-wide island near Tampa with no high-rises or nightclubs to attract spring break partiers.
+Rent a bike, walk or hop on a free trolley to explore the island’s beaches and natural beauty.
+Tampa’s airport is a little farther away than Sarasota’s, but check both to see which has better deals—we found rates just over $100 in March from New York.

 Cannon Beach, Oregon